plone/plone.recipe.zope2install/README.txt

     Otherwise the faked eggs will always have version 0.0.

+`skip-fake-eggs`
+    Specify an optional list of packages, for whom no fake egg is created.
+    This allows to pull in new versions of some of the Zope packages via normal version requirements.

 If you use many buildouts with the same Zope 2 version, then you can add "zope-directory" in the "buildout" section in your ~/.buildout/default.cfg file like this::